Nominations for 2018-2019 SGO Board of Directors open through Nov. 9

 How much time does Board service require?

 Do I need a letter of support to be considered?

 Who is eligible to vote in open elections?

 Who can answer other questions that I have?

 There are seven vacancies on the 2017-2018 Board of Directors.
 SGO is seeking nominations for:

 - President Elect II (one-year term; total time commitment of four years)

-- Three Board positions (three-year term)
+- Two Board member positions (three-year term)

 - One Candidate Member Representative (one-year term)